 Denver aka McKinney - One of my personal favorites.
 Known in Japan as Zabuton for its resemblance to a meditation pillow.
 Comes from the Chuck under-blade.

 Bistro Filet aka Petite tender - From the shoulder, slight resemblance to the shape of a Tri Tip.
-Great for roasting or grilling.
+Great for slow cooking methods.

-Tri Tip - Long popular, for good reason, in California and Arizona, this cut from the Loin is a treat to smoke.
+Tri Tip - Long popular in California and Arizona, this cut from the Loin is a treat to smoke.

-Picanha aka Coullete - a tender and flavorful cut from the Loin, the same primal where the NY Strip and Tenderloin come from.
-Popular at Brazilian steakhouses, where it is referred to as Picanha, our version (usually) comes without the fat cap.
+Picanha aka Coullete - Popular at Brazilian steakhouses, a tender and flavorful cut from the Loin, the same primal where the NY Strip and Tenderloin come from.

 Bavette - Also from the Loin, imagine a tender and marbled version of a Flank steak

-Ribeye cap aka Lifter steak - Our version is not the Spinalis muscle, which would have to be taken off a Ribeye, but rather a cut taken from a nearby muscle.
+Ribeye cap aka Lifter steak - Our version is not the Spinalis muscle, which would have to be taken off a Ribeye, but rather a cut taken from a muscle sitting on top of the ribeye.
 This is one of the most flavorful cuts and pairs extremely well with red wine.